Microsoft/azure-docs.pt-pt/articles/sql-database/sql-database-security-overview.md

 ---
-title: Visão geral da segurança
+title: Visão geral de segurança
-description: Saiba mais sobre o banco de dados SQL do Azure e a segurança de SQL Server, incluindo as diferenças entre a nuvem e o SQL Server local.
+description: Saiba mais sobre a Base de Dados Azure SQL e a segurança do Servidor SQL, incluindo as diferenças entre a nuvem e o Servidor SQL no local.
 services: sql-database
 ms.service: sql-database
 ms.subservice: security